AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

 The dataset used for this work is taken from the JARVIS-DFT and includes formation energies (55713), OptB88vdW bandgaps (55713), Tran Blaha modified Beck-Johnson potential based bandgaps (18167) and superconducting transition temperatures (1058) at ambient pressures \cite{choudhary2020joint,wines2023recent,choudhary2018computational}.
 The dataset provides atomic structure information such as atomic coordinates, constituent element types and lattice parameters along with DFT calculated properties mentioned above.
 The dataset is used for 80:10:10 splits for training, validation and testing splits.

-As LLM models require text as inputs, we provide a description of an atomic structure using ChemNLP \cite{choudhary2023chemnlp} along with explicit lattice parameter and coordinates information which are then fed to the model discussed above.
-The combined input text of chemical description and atomic information provides a powerful representation of both chemical and structural information of a material.
+As LLM models require text as inputs, we can provide a description of an atomic structure using ChemNLP \cite{choudhary2023chemnlp} which is then fed to the model discussed above.
+The input of the LLM-based crystal property prediction is carried out with ChemNLP describer \cite{choudhary2023chemnlp} which is based on well-defined combinations of structure and chemical features based on JARVIS-Tools.
+It generates inputs in a deterministic manner, ensuring that the same crystal structure consistently results in the same input description.